yclas/guides/docs/Extras-how-to-set-crons.md

 ## How to filter Crontabs

  Go to **Tools**  ->  **Crontab** -> **Filter**
  You can use the filter to search for specific Crontabs.
-You can filter Crontabs on the basis of **running** and **active**
+You can filter Crontabs on the basis of **running** and **active**.

 ![crontabfilter](https://raw.githubusercontent.com/yclas/guides/master/images/crontabfilter.png)

-*The function needs to be a static method.
+The function needs to be a static method.

 -   **Name:**  The name of the crontab.
 -   **Period:**  When this command will be executed.